Thank you to all of our volunteers and skier participants on another successful event!

 Planning and preparations for our 32nd annual Reino Keski-Salmi Loppet are under way!
 The Larch Hills Nordic Society welcomes you once again to ski with us.

 Last year, to success, we created a new, separate course for our youngest skiers.
 This year, in response to the growing numbers and the competitiveness of our Junior Race Team, the class A3/4 start time will be immediately after the adult competitive classes, allowing the young speedsters to reach their turn off junction before the recreation classes catch up.
 They will share the start line and the first 200 metres with the R30 skiers.
 Please consult the maps and take note of the start times and race routes.

 As usual, a complementary hot après ski lunch will be served on the hill followed by a swim, sauna, and hot tub at the Salmon Arm Community Centre.
 We will repeat our successful new format of ‘Appy Hour, Awards, and A Chance to Dance’ which we introduced last year.
-Complementary appetizers will be available that you may supplement with purchased pizza and beverage for a casual supper while you mingle and socialize with fellow skiers, volunteers, and family.
-A live band will play from 6 pm to 8 pm.
-We hope you will join us.
+Supplement the complementary appetizers with purchased pizza and beverage to round out a casual supper while you mingle and socialize with fellow skiers, volunteers, and family.
+We look forward to hosting you.

 We are part of the Kal-West Loppet Series